Overview

 • Writing integrational ETL pipelines from other storage systems.

-• Ad-hoc analytics in interactive mode using Jupyter, pyspark or spark-shell.
+• Ad-hoc analytics in interactive mode using Jupyter, pyspark, spark-shell, or the Query Tracker component built into the UI.

 Do not use SPYT if: